Wiley

 Corresponding authors

-The corresponding author is usually the author who contributes the majority of the intellectual effort and is responsible for following the article through to the finished product.
-This person is responsible for manuscript correction, proofreading, correspondence with the publisher, handling revisions, and submission of revised manuscripts until approval.
+The corresponding author is usually the author who contributes the main part of the intellectual work and who is responsible for following the article through to the final product.
+This person is responsible for manuscript corrections, proofreading, correspondence with the publisher, handling of revisions, and submission of revised manuscripts up to acceptance.

-The corresponding author registers this role when he/she registers the article with Wiley.
-He/she will be approved when listing one of the participating institutions as the workplace.
+The corresponding author indicates this role when registering the article with Wiley.
+The author will be approved when they state one of the participating institutions as their place of work.

-Wiley manages some titles from academic/learned societies.
-These societies own their own journals, and some such journals are included in (are offered with) reading access through the Wiley package.
-They can thus be read by all participating institutions.
-The learned societies' journals are largely open for Norwegian researchers to publish with open access.
+Wiley administers a number of titles from academic/learned societies.
+These societies own their journals themselves, and some of these journals are included (offered with) reading access through the Wiley package.
+They can therefore be read by all participating institutions.
+The learned societies’ journals are, to a large extent, open to Norwegian researchers publishing with open access.

 Self-archiving